DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 ---

-#### Action buttons
+### Action buttons

 You might have noticed that edit and delete buttons have became available once you clicked on a bookmark.
 Let's have a look at what they do...

-##### Delete button
+#### Delete button

 [![Delete button](./doc/deleteButton.PNG)]()

-This one is most straightforward out of them all.
-It deletes currently selected element wheter if it is folder or bookmark, and it selects the parent of the element.
+This one is most straightforward out of them all. **It deletes currently selected element** wheter if it is folder or bookmark.
 If you cannot delete a folder (_ex.
 Other bookmarks and Bookmarks bar_) it will be greyed out and you won't be able to click it.

-##### Edit button
+#### Edit button

 [![Edit button](./doc/editButton.PNG)]()

 There are two different scenarios upon pressing edit button:

-- Folder is selected - it will prompt you with a form to change it's name [![Edit folder form](./doc/editFolderForm.PNG)]()
+- _Folder is selected_ - it will prompt you with a form to change it's name [![Edit folder form](./doc/editFolderForm.PNG)]()

-- Bookmark is selected - it will prompt you with a form to change name, url or regular expression [![Edit bookmark form](./doc/editBookmarkForm.PNG)]()
+- _Bookmark is selected_ - it will prompt you with a form to change name, url or regular expression [![Edit bookmark form](./doc/editBookmarkForm.PNG)]()

 > **Deleting regular expression will UNTRACK the bookmark!**

-##### Add button
+#### Add button

 To open this one hover over it.